Let's Start Your First Hat

 It’s also helpful to use stitch markers or safety pins so you can keep track of the amount of chains you’ve created.
 I suggest you place one every 25 stitches.

 With a single crochet you do not yarn over before putting your hook through the work, you simply work into the stitch or chain.

 You’ll note that when you work a half double crochet stitch there is a distinctive bar that forms in the stitch.
 I show in the video how to use this bar to create texture in your work by working this stitch through the front loops.

 Since a double crochet stitch is taller than a single crochet stitch you do need to yarn over before putting your hook through the stitch or chain.

 Hello!
-I'm Tiffany, I’m a grandma in training, waiting for the day I can claim the official title.
-My crochet blanket stack is getting taller, but I’m writing down the patterns for each blanket I make and sharing with you.
+I'm Tiffany.
+I’m a grandma-in-training, waiting for the day I can claim the official title.
+My crochet blanket stack is getting taller, but I’m writing down the patterns for each blanket I make and sharing them with you.